 A COURSE ON THE VOCABULARY & LINGUISTIC BEAUTY OF SALAH

-Make salah an experience.
-Join us for the powerful Meaningful Prayer seminar and learn the linguistic meaning and beauty behind each word of your daily Salah.
+Turn your salah into an experience!
 Take this journey and change the way you communicate with Allah.
-Thousands of students across the US, UK, and Canada have taken this class, and now you have the opportunity to join them by taking it online – sign up now before registration is closed.
+Join us for the powerful Meaningful Prayer seminar, learn the linguistic meaning and beauty behind each word of your daily salah.
+Thousands of students across the United States, United Kingdom, and Canada have taken this class, and now you have the opportunity to join them by signing up today.

 Why is this course important?